How-To: Perform a Nested Analysis

 Capability and Precision-to-Tolerance provides a number of metrics that indicate how variable the process is, relative to specification.
 Most of these values can only be calculated if LSL and/or USL are defined.
 Capability metrics (such as Ppk and Sigma) and Precision-to-Tolerance are generated, using both a pooled estimate of variation as well as looking at the individual Batches separately.

 The Variance Components section contains perhaps the most useful information: which factors are causing the largest amount of variation.
 We're generally interested in reducing variation as much as possible, and the first table and pie chart show that over 60% of the total variation is caused by Batch-to-Batch changes.
 If we can find a way to make our Batches more consistent, then this will have a large impact on reducing the overall noise.
 A very small proportion of the total variation is caused by Sample, suggesting that these are consistent throughout the production run of a Batch.
 However, over 30% of the total variation comes from Repeat measurements of the same sample!
-This might point us to ensuring our equipment is correctly calibrated and sufficiently precise, and that all of our analysts are following the same SOPs.
+This might point us towards ensuring our equipment is correctly calibrated and sufficiently precise, and that all of our analysts are following the same SOPs.

 This section also lists the Mean, Standard Deviation (accounting for the data structure) and Residual Standard Deviation (a.k.a.
 Coefficient of Variation, or CV).
 Finally, the variance components are grouped into the ICH categories defined in the Analysis Parameters section.